stevenHuang0604/stayease/README.md

    VITE_SUPABASE_KEY=your_supabase_key
    ```

 5. Set up your Supabase database with the necessary tables and data.
-(Detailed instructions for database setup can be added here)

 6. Start the development server:

    ```
    npm run dev
    ```

-7. Open your browser and navigate to `http://localhost:5173` (or the port specified by Vite) to view the app.